The Australian Government is committed to establishing a consolidated Commonwealth-owned Defence precinct in Henderson, Western Australia (WA).

 Project details

 This builds on the previously announced $8 billion investment in upgrades to HMAS Stirling through to the mid-2030s.
-It provides an operating base for Australia’s sovereign conventionally armed, nuclear-powered submarines from the early 2030s and supports Submarine Rotational Force – West from 2027.
+It also provides an operating base for Australia’s sovereign conventionally armed, nuclear-powered submarines from the early 2030s and supports Submarine Rotational Force – West from 2027.

 Infrastructure and facilities